 Installing new leadership at the DOC, committed to an overhaul of the departments culture and transparency — to ensure the legal, civil, and human rights of incarcerated individuals and their families are respected.
 Sonia will also push to establish strong independent oversight of the corrections system, to last past her governorship.

-As Governor, Sonia will also invest state dollars in programs that promote long-term community safety and partner with leaders in communities of color to identify forward-looking priorities to reform our criminal legal system and ensure community safety.
+Our state should also invest state dollars in programs that promote long-term community safety and partner with leaders in communities of color to identify forward-looking priorities to reform our criminal legal system and ensure community safety.

 Gender EqualityReturn to top